moby/moby/docs/installation/mac.md

 ### Mount a volume on the container

-When you start `boot2docker`, it automatically shares your `/Users` directory with the VM.
+When you start a container it automatically shares your `/Users/username` directory with the VM.
 You can use this share point to mount directories onto your container.
 The next exercise demonstrates how to do this.